 Can't find all documents?
 They may be digital

 Many Dutch organisations solely send mail in a digital format.
 Your Message Box contains digital mail from the Dutch authorities, such as your provisional tax assessment for 2021.
 You can log in using your DigiD.

 Do you have all details at hand?

-If you are unable to file your tax return before the 1st of July, please file a request for an extension in time.
+If you are unable to file your tax return before the 1st of July, please apply for a postponement in time.